FDA recalls children’s allergy meds over mold, yeast concerns

 One lot of Allergy Bee Gone for Kids Nasal Swab Remedy, made by Buzzagogo, Inc., is affected by the recall.
 During FDA testing, the product tested positive for yeast and mold and showed that it possibly contained the bacteria Bacillus cereus.

-The FDA says the bacteria could cause life-threatening reactions in immunocompromised people.
+The FDA said the bacteria could cause life-threatening reactions in immunocompromised people.

 According to a recent release, the FDA said the affected products will include the following information: